hmlongco/Factory/README.md

  * **Safe:** Factory is compile-time safe; a factory for a given type *must* exist or the code simply will not compile.
  * **Flexible:** It's easy to override dependencies at runtime and for use in SwiftUI Previews.
  * **Powerful:** Like Resolver, Factory supports application, cached, shared, and custom scopes, custom containers, arguments, decorators, and more.
- * **Lightweight:** With all of that Factory is slim and trim, just 300 lines of code.
+ * **Lightweight:** With all of that Factory is slim and trim, barely 400 lines of code and half the size of Resolver.
  * **Performant:** Little to no setup time is needed for the vast majority of your services, resolutions are extremely fast, and no compile-time scripts or build phases are needed.
  * **Concise:** Defining a registration usually takes just a single line of code.
 Same for resolution.
  * **Tested:** Unit tests ensure correct operation of registrations, resolutions, and scopes.